hexops/machengine.org/content/engine/roadmap.md

 Development is fairly linear, but developments _that you see_ aren't linear, we were focused on more foundational things before - but _today_ we're actively focused on higher-level APIs which will have more profound impacts for end-users.

-We intend to accelerate our release schedule to about once every 6 months.
+Starting with Mach v0.3, we release a new version once every 6 months.

 ## v0.2 (finished)